Learn long-term techniques to cope with trauma

 PTSD is a mental health condition developed by some people after witnessing or experiencing a life-threatening event.
 Some examples of events are things such a car accident, natural disaster, sexual assault, war.

-PTSD if untreated can significantly affect your life: you are likely to become so anxious and depressed you withdraw from family and friends, you stop going out altogether, and are likely to feel trapped.
-It’s hard to stop the chatter in your head and are exhausted all the time.
-At times you become snappy and argumentative.
-It can all become to feel too much to the point your start contemplating taking your own life.
+PTSD if untreated can significantly affect your life: you may become so anxious and depressed you begin to withdraw from family and friends, you may stop going out altogether, and may feel trapped.
+You may struggle to stop the chatter in your head and likely to feel exhausted all the time.
+At times you may become snappy and argumentative.

 How can we help you?

-At Vida Psychology we understand PTSD and know how you feel.
-We have over 14 years of experience helping Australians overcome PTSD.
+At Vida Psychology we understand PTSD.
+We have over 17 years of experience helping Australians with PTSD.
 We take the time to listen the impact PTSD has in your life.
 This allows us to gain a deeper understanding of PTSD origins, triggers, patterns and barriers keeping you stuck and making it worse.
-This then assists us in developing a tailored treatment plan especially written for you making it possible to achieve your desired therapeutic goals as effectively and efficiently as possible.
+This then assists us in developing a tailored treatment plan especially written for you.

 Reference: Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat. no. (4326.0).
 Canberra: ABS.